Engee documentation

 No description has been provided for this image

-In some cases, when the differences between two images are relatively minor, a simple visual comparison may not give the desired result.
+In some cases, when the differences between two images are relatively minor, a simple visual comparison may not produce the desired result.

-Grey images in such a case can be filled with different RGB channels, create an RGB representation and then converted to a greyscale image.
+In this case, gray images can be filled with different RGB channels, an RGB representation can be created, and then converted to a grayscale image.

 In [ ]: